EasyCorp/EasyAdminBundle/Resources/doc/tutorials/advanced-design-customization.md

 If the custom logic is too complex, it may be better to use your own custom template to not mess built-in templates too much.
-In this example, the collection of tags associated with a product are displayed in a way that is too customized to use a built-in template:
+In this example, the collection of tags associated with a product is displayed in a way that is too customized to use a built-in template:

 ```yaml